apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, the `schema_of_json` and `schema_of_csv` functions return the schema in the SQL format in which field names are quoted.
 In Spark 3.0, the function returns a catalog string without field quoting and in lower case.

-  - In Spark 3.1, refreshing a table will trigger an uncache operation for all other caches that reference the table, even if the table itself is not cached.
+  - In Spark 3.1, refreshing a table will trigger an uncached operation for all other caches that reference the table, even if the table itself is not cached.
 In Spark 3.0 the operation will only be triggered if the table itself is cached.

   - In Spark 3.1, creating or altering a permanent view will capture runtime SQL configs and store them as view properties.
 These configs will be applied during the parsing and analysis phases of the view resolution.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.useCurrentConfigsForView` to `true`.